 Therefore, as part of the school funding we include a little extra for these new school packs.
 The kids cherish them and we give one to each student who attends the school opening ceremony.
 As you can see this is a very effective!

 Tuol Kruos was my 2nd school project in Cambodia.
-The SE Asia community development projects foster a sense of community development and ownership.
-As a result, these projects are very beneficial to the entire local community.
-The local children now have a clean safe place to attend school for many years to come.
+These SE Asia community development projects foster a sense of community development and ownership.
+Successful projects are very beneficial to the local community and surrounding area.
+The local children finally have a clean safe place to attend school for many years to come.